chandlarlanier/news-explorer-frontend/README.md

 2. Navigate to the project directory:
 ### `cd news-explorer-frontend`

-3. Install the necessary dependencies:
+3. Once inside the project directory, install the necessary dependencies:
 ### `npm install`

 4. Start the development server: